ravikiran-m-p/file-search-tool/README.md

-File Searcher
+# File Searcher

-File Searcher is a fast, concurrent Java utility that efficiently searches your entire computer for files or folders by name.
+**File Searcher** is a fast, concurrent Java utility that efficiently searches your entire computer for files or folders by name.
-It leverages Java’s ForkJoinPool to scan all available drives in parallel, providing lightning-fast results even on large file systems.
+It leverages **Java’s ForkJoinPool** to scan all available drives in parallel, providing lightning-fast results even on large file systems.

+---